-Also, 4K, under its official consumer label, Ultra HD, is beginning to be implemented into the home theater environment, using the 3840 x 2160 pixel option, via both a growing number of home theater receivers that have either 4K pass-through and/or 4K video upscaling capability, as well as some 3D-TVs and 3D video projectors.
+Also, 4K, under its two official consumer labels, Ultra HD or UHD, is beginning to be implemented into the home theater environment, using the 3840 x 2160 pixel option, via both a growing number of home theater receivers that have either 4K pass-through and/or 4K video upscaling capability, as well as some 3D and non-3D TVs and 3D video projectors.

-What makes 4K (Ultra HD) significant is that with the use of ever larger TV screen sizes as well as video projectors, 4K provides much more detailed and less pixel visible images than 1080p.
+What makes 4K (Ultra HD or UHD) significant is that with the use of ever larger TV screen sizes as well as video projectors, 4K provides much more detailed and less pixel visible images than 1080p.
 1080p looks great up to about 80-inches, and can still look good in larger screen screen sizes, but 4K can deliver an even better looking image for those larger screen sizes.

 Also, 3D TVs and Video Projectors currently in use that employ the Passive Polarized Glasses method of viewing, resolution of the resultant 3D image is cut to 540p (960x540 pixels) for each eye, which is 1/2 1080p resolution.
 In comparison, the same TV displays a 2D image in 1080p resolution.